apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 When using Kamelets then the _route snippets_ due not use any error handler.
 This means that when calling a Kamelet then if any error happens these are thrown back, and allows to use your current error handling configuration.
-This avoids any confusing, and you can regard calling a Kamelet just as calling a component; If they fail the exception is thrown back.
+This avoids any confusion, and you can regard calling a Kamelet just as calling a component; If they fail the exception is thrown back.

 ## Camel Kafka